nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 694cdad1ec02   jc21/nginx-proxy-manager:latest   "/init"             About a minute ago   Up About a minute   0.0.0.0:80-81->80-81/tcp, :::80-81->80-81/tcp, 0.0.0.0:443->443/tcp, :::443->4>
 dd69467b4049   jc21/mariadb-aria:latest          "/scripts/run.sh"   About a minute ago   Up About a minute   3306/tcp
 ```
-Note again that ports 80, 81, and 443 are exposed to our host machine from the nginx proxy manager container.
+Ports 80, 81, and 443 are exposed to our host machine from the Nginx Proxy Manager container.

 # Setting up Nginx Proxy Manager Login
 Note down your VPS IP address.
-Yours will be different from mine.
+Yours will be different than mine.
 I'll use 137.220.37.65 in this tutorial.
+Use yours.

 Type in `137.220.37.65` in your browser.
 You'll get a page that shows: